kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(c\) *Disapproval of application.* (1) If an application is disapproved, the Administrator notifies the public agency in writing of the decision and the reasons for the disapproval.

-\(2\) A public agency reapplying for approval to impose or use a PFC must comply with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]], 158.24, and 158.25.
+\(2\) A public agency reapplying for approval to impose or use a PFC must comply with [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§§158.23]], 158.24, and 158.25.

 \(d\) The Administrator publishes a monthly notice of PFC approvals and disapprovals in the Federal Register.